infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 		- inappropriate feeding practices
 		- poor hygiene and sanitation leading to frequent illness and poor utilization of nutrients
 ## Caregiver Best Practices
+### Setting Up Nutritional Care Systems

+- SoPs are to be created and put up [^2] [^15], that define the
+	- Meal Plans
+		- Minimum Nutritional Standards
+		- Meal Timings and Daily Menus
+			- Standardized Recipes
+			- Special meals on holidays and festivals
+		- Individual Nutrition Plans
+		- Special Diets -- medical or otherwise
+			- Liquid/Semi-liquid/Minced foods
+			- Cultural Modification to diets
+	- Food Operational Systems
+		- Ingredient purchase lists
+			- Guidelines for purchase
+			- Purchase lists from standardized recipes
+		- Kitchen and Food Preparation Safety Checklists
+		- Food program monitoring systems
+		- Feedback system from children and staff
+		-  Emergency Plans in case of
+			- scarcity
+			- disasters
+	- Caregiver: Child Guidelines
+		- Mealtime assistance to children
+		- Accident/Emergency Training
+		- Dining environment and routines

 ### Meal Prep
-- Children's Nutrition and Diet Scale
-	- SoPs are to be created and put up [^2], that define the
-		- Minimum Nutritional Standard
-		- Special meals on holidays and festivals
-		- Special diets for infants and sick children
-		- Meal Timings and Daily Menu

 ### During Meals

 - Sitting with the children during meals